julbean/describealign/README.md

 <img src="https://github.com/julbean/describealign/blob/main/readme_media/ask_dad.png" alt="Ask Dad Alignment" align="middle" width="50%"/>

 This plot shows a number of small pauses in the audio description starting around 10 minutes in, which add up to a total offset of 30 seconds by the end of the video.
-The jump discontinuities have smoothed out by stretching the audio description.
+The jump discontinuities have been smoothed out by stretching the audio description.
 All of the audio was replaced except for a segment around the 9 minute mark in which the video's original audio was kept, as the replacement audio would have been too noticably distorted (i.e. more than 10% stretched).

 ## Advanced Usage